Roasted Eggplant Dip

 - freshly ground black pepper

-- pinch of ground cayenne (optional)
+- pinch ground cayenne optional

 Instructions